bacon-GIT/Sec_Toolbelt/README.md

 # EnumerationTools
 ## Tools for recon on domains and servers

+### ExifScraper
+This almost works, but at the moment I'm having some trouble with downloading the files.

+BUT what it WILL do is give Exif data on all JPG's (hopefully other file types in the future) on a particular webpage.
+Right now it does give exif data on a JPG though so it's worth having in the Toolbelt

 ### Get-HostInfo
 A very useful rubber-ducky esque script that swipes a bunch of host info.
 Currently, it returns:
 *	WiFi Passwords in plaintext